 CGST vs SGST vs IGST — What is the Difference?

-- CGST (Central GST): Applied on intra-state supplies (within the same state).
+- CGST (Central GST): Applied on intra-state supplies.
 Goes to the Central Government.

-- SGST (State GST): Applied on intra-state supplies alongside CGST.
+- SGST (State GST): Applied on intra-state supplies.
 Goes to the State Government.

-- IGST (Integrated GST): Applied on inter-state supplies (between two different states) and imports.
-The full amount is collected by the Central Government and then distributed to the destination state.
+- IGST (Integrated GST): Applied on inter-state supplies and imports.
+Collected by the Central Government.

 - Rule of Thumb: On a local bill, CGST and SGST always share the total tax 50:50.
 For example, on an 18% item, you pay 9% CGST and 9% SGST.

-The GST Council categorizes every product and service into one of the following four primary slabs.
-Knowing your slab is critical for accurate invoicing.
+The GST Council categorizes every product and service into one of the following primary slabs.

 Frequently Asked Questions